jonathanapwoka20-prog/Global_Sales_Performance_Analysis_SQL_PowerBi/README.md

 ## 9. Strategic Business Recommendations

-* **Profitability Protection:** Redesign discount structures in low-margin regions like **Los Angeles** to mitigate margin erosion and improve net profitability.
+* **Profitability Protection:** Targeting a 2% uplift in overall profit margin (from 23.1% to 25%) by implementing localized discount caps in Los Angeles and the US market.
 * **Market Expansion:** Aggressively scale operations in high-performing hubs like **New York** to capitalize on proven demand and maximize top-line growth.
 * **Performance Benchmarking:** Replicate the high-conversion tactics of top-tier sales representatives through cross-regional training and performance-based incentive programs.
 * **Payment Infrastructure:** Prioritize the optimization of **Mobile Payment** gateways and launch targeted promotions specifically for mobile users to further capture the 34% market share.